 Warriors Orochi 3 Hyper is an upgraded edition of Warriors Orochi 3 exclusive to the Wii U platform.
 This version of the game features the ability to play cooperative local multiplayer with two players without a split-screen; one player uses the screen on the Wii U GamePad, while the second player uses the television.
 Hyper also includes all of the characters found in Musou Orochi 2 Special, as well as some exclusive additions to the roster.
 The game also features an exclusive one-on-one Duel Mode that can be played against opponents online.
 Warriors Orochi 3 Hyper was released as a Wii U launch title in North America on November 18, 2012 in both disc format as well as a digital download.

-In addition to the extensive rosters taken from the Dynasty Warriors and Samurai Warriors series, Warriors Orochi 3 features a number of playable characters taken from other sources.
+In addition to the extensive rosters taken from the Dynasty Warriors and Samurai Warriors series, as well as other historical and mystic figures introduced in previous Warriors Orochi titles, Warriors Orochi 3 features a number of playable characters taken from other sources.
 Some of these characters are figures taken from Japanese and Chinese folklore:

 - Kaguya: A character from "The Tale of the Bamboo Cutter", a.k.a.
 "Princess Kaguya".
 Wields sakaki and mirrors.
 Arrives from the Mystic Realm to provide aid to the surviving warriors, and her ability to travel time is essential in changing the odds against the Hydra and Orochi's forces.